A package to easily open an instance of a Google spreadsheet and interact with worksheets through Pandas DataFrames.

 - Enable handling of frozen rows and columns

-- Enable handling of merged cells
+- Enable filling in all merged cells when pulling data

 - Enable creation of filters